Engineering Simulations with Game Development Tools

 Minimum Qualifications:

-• Interest in learning Rust and the wgsl shading language.
+- Interest in learning Rust and the WebGPU Shading Language (WGSL)

 None Listed